codefluorite/eurovision/README.md

 A database schema is given in schema.sql

-2) GIS analysis using Python using Jupyter notebook.
+2) GIS analysis using geopandas and Jupyter notebook.
 Data produced from the first step presented a list of countries and the times they have won eurovision.
 This information was used to merge with a general world shapefile to display spatially using Geopandas and Python the winning Eurovision countries.
 I then correctly transformed the data into a projected format and used the geopandas clip feature present the Eurovision winners focusing on the European Region.

 The shapefile is found in /World_Countries